I. Audience

 - of allegiance

-Do not confuse loyalty with convenience.
+Do not confuse convenience with loyalty.

 The goal is to avoid dependence on any single legal regime.